jpscharf/ScriptMaster-Scripts/README.md

 These Groovy scripts were developed in [ScriptMaster](http://www.360works.com/scriptmaster/) for use with ScriptMaster and [FileMaker Pro](http://www.filemaker.com/).

 * Save Text To File
->Writes a message (theText) to a text file (filePath).
+>Writes a text file.
 You can change the character encoding parameter to write in ASCII or international character sets.

 * Save File Dialog
 >Ask the user where to save a file.